Athos1972/baangt/docs/simpleExample.rst

        writing CSS-Paths then use value ``CSS`` for the locator.
 And if you're luck enough to have unique IDs in your page simply use ``ID``.
    * - ``Locator``
      - The locator is the specification, on which element ``Activity`` should happen.
+As in the value fields you may use variable replacement here too in order to replace Locators with values from the data file, for instance the following would work fine:
+       ``//*[@id($(CUSTOMERNUMBER))]`` - this would create an XPATH-Statement where $(CUSTOMERNUMBER) is replaced by the actual value of the current test record.
    * - ``Value``
      - For instance activity ``SetText`` requires a value (The text to send to a Web-element).
 You may use fixed values (which will rarely happen) or values from your test data source, in the simple cases the sheet ``Data`` .